 Apartments are the most common form of expat housing for people living in Stockholm.
 Most apartments are unfurnished, but basics such as bathroom and kitchen fittings are provided.

-Finding larger houses will be harder, especially in the city centre.
+Finding larger houses will prove more difficult, especially in the city centre.
 Family-friendly accommodation can be found in the outlying suburbs of Stockholm.

 Kungsholmen and Södermalm are popular areas for expats in Stockholm.
 Buildings in the city centre are generally historical and have height restrictions, so depending on the area, many have been renovated.

 How close a property is to the public transport network is an important factor to consider when looking for an apartment in Stockholm.
 This is largely due to the tough winter conditions and expensive costs associated with driving, parking and fuel in the city.

 Expats can browse online property portals and local newspapers for listings.
 Where possible, expats should make use of their personal network to find accommodation, and try to get local friends to spread the word that they are looking.
 Of course, real-estate agents are another avenue, whose expertise and knowledge of the area often prove quite useful in the complicated quagmire of Sweden's rental market.